Support For Schools

 Dare to ask questions and listen to the answers.
 Be prepared to share your own feelings if necessary, or talk about how death makes you feel and allow your student to decide what happens next, and who they talk to.

 All schools are now required to have a policy detailing their response to major incidents and crises.
 Within this plan will be details on how your school will respond to each of the 4 main deaths that can affect your school community:

 How a school might deal with the expected death (due to a long-standing illness) of a member of the school community would also be a good inclusion to this plan.

 Young people may also be affected deeply by other deaths of people important to them – a live-in grandparent or a child-minder for example.

 It is always worth familiarising yourself with this plan, and thinking through how you might react in these situations (as best as it is possible to imagine such a thing).
 Having to talk to a class about a death will feel more familiar if you have mentally rehearsed it before, and maybe researched on good language to use.

 In the real world, despite the very best of intentions, you will probably find yourself needing to respond to the death without the time to look back on your shelves for reference material.
 It may help then to know of the following resources:

 These pages are not intended to be a substitute for training in supporting bereaved children.
 We simply hope to offer some pointers to help you and help the young people you work with.
 If you are interested in reading more about the subject, we offer a Schools Information Pack and a Strategy for Schools plus a range of publications and resources in our online bookshop.
-We can offer training that is made-to-measure for your school within Gloucestershire, or recommend a more local organisation elsewhere in the country.
+We can offer training that is made-to-measure for your school across the country – please get in touch with us below.